vorostamas/smarthome/docs/raspberry-pi.md

 alias cls="/usr/bin/clear"
 ```

-You can also run `hostname -I` to see the list of IP addresses assigned.
+Run `hostname -I` to see the list of IP addresses assigned.

 After making changes to the .profile file, ensure the file has “execute” permissions.
 If the file does not have “execute” permissions, it will not execute.
 To give “execute” permission, you can run the following command in the home directory.